Skip to main content

 Mailing Address

 After a Cadence Bank account holder dies, accounts with beneficiary designations or trust ownership transfer to the designated recipients without probate.
-Solely-owned accounts require the estate's representative to contact Cadence Bank's Cadence Asset Management & Trust at 1-888-797-7711 with the proper legal authority documents.
+Solely-owned accounts require the estate's representative to contact Cadence Bank's Huntington Personal Trust and Estate Services (successor to Cadence Asset Management & Trust) at 1-800-480-2265 with the proper legal authority documents.

 Gather the account holder's full name, date of birth, and any known account or policy numbers before contacting Cadence Bank.
 A certified death certificate is the primary document required to start any claim.